Below, an overview of ScanLab’s research topics is provided.

 Alcohol use in pregnancy

 It is widely know that alcohol use in pregnancy is related to fetal alcohol spectrum disorder (FASD).
 ScanLab is focused on early identification of children at risk of developing FASD.
-For this purpose, we recently started a study using data from a high-risk cohort in South Africa, and virtual reality ultrasound to visualize early brain development.
+For this purpose, we recently started a study using data from a high-risk cohort in South Africa and virtual reality ultrasound to visualize early brain development.

-Psychopathology
+Psychopathology in pregnancy

-Medication use
+Medication use in pregnancy

 Timing of birth